 Re-frame challenging times

-This was a big one for me when it came to becoming more positive.
+This was a big one for me when it came to becoming more positive, and I’ve spoken a lot about it on my TikTok.
 I used to automatically jump to a negative thought whenever something wasn’t in my control or didn’t go to plan.
 In every single situation there’s a bright side to look at, even if it’s the fact that you can learn and grow from it.

 Reframing your thoughts is important, because the more you say something in your head over and over again, the more you believe it.
 To do this try and think of something in a new way.
 Our reactions to life events and situations are all based on learning and how we’ve done things previously.
 By re-framing we can take a step back from learnt behaviours and be more positive in how we respond.